ThePapaw/psmc/README.md

 2. Install "from zip file" in Kodi as you would any other downloaded addon.

-3. After the repo is installed, install the addon(s) of your choosing from the Fuzzy Britches Repo.
+3. After the repo is installed, install the addon(s) of your choosing.
+You can also install the Fuzzy Britches from this repo for more "media" type addons.

 Thanks & enjoy!<BR>